vsillan/game-server-programming-course/presentations/nosql.md

 ## CAP-theorem

-CAP stands for Consistency, Availability, and Partitioning
+CAP stands for Consistency, Availability, and Partitioning <!-- .element: class="fragment" -->

-States that you cannot have all three completely at the same time
+States that you cannot have all three completely at the same time <!-- .element: class="fragment" -->

-Many NoSQL databases allow tuning between levels of consistency and availability
+Many NoSQL databases allow tuning between levels of consistency and availability <!-- .element: class="fragment" -->

-In clustered databases the partitioning is always present so the trade off needs to be made between consistency and availability
+In clustered databases the partitioning is always present so the trade off needs to be made between consistency and availability <!-- .element: class="fragment" -->

-- It’s a tunable sliding scale – not a binary decision
+- It’s a tunable sliding scale – not a binary decision <!-- .element: class="fragment" -->

 ---

 ## When to use

-For easier and faster development (generally)

-- Data can be stored as it is
+When you need one more of these:

+- Large scale data <!-- .element: class="fragment" -->
+- Scale the system horizontally <!-- .element: class="fragment" -->
+- An ability to adapt to changing business requirements quickly <!-- .element: class="fragment" -->
-- Some typical NoSQL data structures can fit some applications inherently better than relational tables such as arrays, sorted sets and graphs
+- NoSQL data structures such as arrays, sorted sets and graphs <!-- .element: class="fragment" -->

-For large scale data

-- When there is a need to scale the system horizontally
+And when NoSQL can reduce the technical complexity of the system <!-- .element: class="fragment" -->

+Note:

+- Relational databases often contain more features <!-- .element: class="fragment" -->
+- NoSQL databases usually have less and are more specific to certain use cases <!-- .element: class="fragment" -->
+- Writing SQL queries can get relatively complex when the simultaneously queried data needs to be split in many tables <!-- .element: class="fragment" -->

 ---

-## When to use

-When your business requirements are likely to change

-When NoSQL can reduce the technical depth of the system

-- Relational databases often contain more features
-- NoSQL databases usually have less and are more specific to certain use cases
-- Writing SQL queries can get relatively complex when the simultaneously queried data needs to be split in many tables

----

 ## When not to use

-When you have data that is actually highly relational
+When you have data that is actually highly relational <!-- .element: class="fragment" -->

-When you need ACID transactions
+When you need ACID transactions <!-- .element: class="fragment" -->

-When your team has strong relational database skills and it can get the job done
+When your team has strong relational database skills and it can get the job done <!-- .element: class="fragment" -->

 ---